Vishal73040/BotBrowser/tests/README.md

 ## 📝 Research Methodology

-**Purpose:** These are controlled compatibility analysis scripts for academic study.
+**Purpose:** Controlled compatibility‑analysis scripts for academic study.

 **Framework:** All studies must be conducted within authorized environments that comply with institutional ethics guidelines, applicable laws, and protocols.

-**Data Collection:** Research data is collected only from publicly accessible testing interfaces and demonstration sites under controlled, non-production conditions.
+**Data Collection:** Collected only from publicly accessible testing interfaces and demonstration sites under controlled, non‑production conditions.

 ⚠️ **Important:** Results from these tests must not be interpreted as instructions for bypassing production systems or circumventing security measures.